 Nauli Kriya is a strange and cool looking exercise that makes it look like you are churning your belly.
-While it looks strange (or cool) it is also a great exercise for stretching your diaphragm, exercising your intercostals and developing abdominal control.
-It's also good for waking up or warming up.
+While strange to look at, it's not that difficult to learn.
+It is also a great exercise for stretching your diaphragm, exercising your intercostals and developing abdominal control.
+It's also good for warming up.

 Note that you shouldn't do this exercise on a full stomach.
 Empty is best.
 Also avoid it if you have a hiatus hernia (acid reflux) or "regular" hernia.

 The first step is to learn how to do uddiyana bandha.
 While standing with your knees bent and hands on your thighs with arms straight, exhale all of your air.
 While holding your breath push down on your thighs with your hands and expand your ribcage as if trying to inhale.

 Normally when you expand your ribcage it causes you to inhale because you are expanding the volume of your lungs.
 However if you lock your throat and prevent the ingress of air as you expand your ribcage, you create a vacuum.
 That vacuum sucks your diaphragm up into your ribcage.
 Since your stomach, liver, kidneys and most other organs within your abdominal cavity are suspended from the bottom of your diaphragm, they get pulled up with it.
 Your belly hollows out as a result.

 Pushing down with your hands on your thighs helps you to pull your ribcage up.

 To release, first relax your ribcage, then take an inhale.

 Rest for a moment (particularly when just learning) and repeat when you are ready.

 Suck Up Your Diaphragm